Starting a Tournament¶

 - Participants > Adjudicators

-For larger tournaments, particularly those that collect feedback, see the Adjudicator Feedback section for more information on how test scores and other variables influence the automated allocation process.
+For larger tournaments, particularly those that collect feedback, see the Adjudicator Feedback section for more information on how base scores and other variables influence the automated allocation process.

 Each adjudicator’s gender is optional and is not displayed publicly; it is only shown in the adjudicator allocation interface